How the EV FBT Exemption Works in Australia (2026)

 The price cap in detail

 The price used for the cap is the GST-inclusive value of the car at first retail sale - not the price you negotiate with the dealer.
-If a vehicle was listed at $95,000 and sold for $88,000 through negotiation, it still fails the cap because the first retail sale price exceeded $91,387.
+If a model’s value at first retail sale is $95,000, it fails the cap even if you later negotiate a lower drive-away price, because the test looks at the retail value rather than your discount.

 Most popular Australian EVs sit under the threshold: